-Mr. Hutchins is a director of the Harvard Management Company, which is responsible for the Harvard University endowment, and co-chairman of the University’s capital campaign.
-He is an owner and member of the Executive Committee of the Boston Celtics basketball team.
-He is also a board member of the Center for American Progress, the New York-Presbyterian Hospital and the Economics Club of New York as well as a Fellow of the American Academy of Arts and Sciences.
+Glenn Hutchins is chairman of North Island and a co-founder of Silver Lake.
+He is a director of AT&T and of Virtu Financial, co-chairman of the Brookings Institution and vice chairman of the Economic Club of New York.
+He is on the Executive Committee of the New York Presbyterian Hospital and a board member of the Obama Foundation.
+He is part owner and member of the Executive Committee of the Boston Celtics basketball team.
+Mr. Hutchins is a co-chairman of Harvard University’s capital campaign.
+He is also a board member of the Center for American Progress as well as a Fellow of the American Academy of Arts and Sciences.
 Previously, Mr. Hutchins served President Clinton in both the transition and the White House as a special advisor on economic and health-care policy.
-Mr. Hutchins holds a bachelor’s degree from Harvard College, an MBA from Harvard Business School and a juris doctor from Harvard Law School.
+He was also previously chairman of the board of SunGard Data Systems, Inc. and Instinet, Inc., and a director of Nasdaq, Inc.

 Mr. Hutchins and his wife, Debbie, founded the Hutchins Family Foundation which, among other projects, has created the Hutchins Center for African & African American Research at Harvard University, which is chaired by Mr. Hutchins; the Hutchins Center on Fiscal and Monetary Policy at The Brookings Institution and the Chronic Fatigue Initiative, which conducts basic research into the cause of chronic fatigue syndrome.

 Mr. Hutchins has published essays on economic and public policy in the Wall Street Journal, New York Times, Washington Post, Financial Times, Fortune, Foreign Affairs and New Republic.